 The first non commercial release was nicknamed “Blues Booz” and featured their dog on the label.
 Making a smart business decision he gave away a number of cases to spread the word however upon realizing that he could only give so much away to friends and family he was still left with most of his production.
 The next vintage turned out even better and at this point he decided to sell commercially.

 The first commercial vintage was 2003.
-John hired well-known winemaker Alison Doran who crafted their wine until more recently.
+John hired well-known winemaker Alison Doran who crafted their wine for several years.
 She was hired in part because of her expertise with creating both old and new world wines.
 She trained under one of “the masters” who later became her mentor – Andre Tchelistcheff.
 She started working with him as a harvest intern at Simi Winery in the late 1960’s.
-Today John Anthony’s winemaker is Rob Lloyd who is also a partner with John in a vineyard management company.
+Later, Rob Lloyd was John Anthony’s winemaker for several years (who was also a partner with John in his vineyard management company).

 John Anthony’s Sauvignon Blanc has already received excellent press and scores from notable publications and has a flavor profile that will appeal to those who can appreciate drinking this varietal by itself, say as a summer sipping wine or pre dinner wine.
 The palate is balanced, clean and rounded and packs a bunch of fruit flavor from the start to the finish.
 The 2009 shows lots of tropical notes including white pineapple and honeysuckle on the bouquet.
 There is no bitterness or citrusy notes that you sometimes find on the finish – like the palate, the finish is very clean.